royalclub/cria-cookiefactory/README.md

 ### Where are logs written to?
 Detailed log files for unit tests, e2e tests and the static analyzer can be found in their own folders.
 The general log file (which is also emailed), is called pullingAndRunning.sh.log, and is found in the same folder as the original batch file.
+All logs are also emailed on the end of the test.